mebens/vault/README.md

 # Description

-Vault is a small data storage library for [LÖVE](http://love2d.org/).
-It take native Lua types, and stores them in a file, ready for retrieval.
+Vault is a small persistent data storage library for [LÖVE](http://love2d.org/).
+It takes native Lua types, and stores them in a file, ready for retrieval.

 Vault is licensed under the zlib/libpng license.
 See LICENSE.txt for the license itself.